Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

-As part of our evaluation, we want to discover the degree of agreement between raters.
-The inter-rater agreement, also called Cohen's Kappa coefficient {[}\citeauthor{kappa} \citeyear{kappa}{]}, is a robust measurement metric for the agreement level between two or multiple raters.
-The Kappa can take values between -1 and 1.
-If Kappa has value ``1'', it means that the raters are in perfect agreement.
-Kappa's negative value means that the raters are in disagreement.
-Kappa coefficient has been calculated as the mean value between the kappa coefficient between any two raters.
-The Cohen's Kappa coefficient for this evaluation was approximately 0.62.
-This means that our raters were in a substantial agreement about the nature of type conversion.
+Overall, the human evaluators classified on average 71 out of 271 cases as being true noting that 26.9\% of cases as casts were misuses and 73.1\% as cases with imprecise names.
+The individual ratings are 73, 71 and 71 for R1, R2 and R3, respectively.
+The inter-rater agreement, also called Cohen's Kappa coefficient {[}\citeauthor{kappa} \citeyear{kappa}{]}, was used to measure agreement level.
+Kappa can take values between -1 and 1.
+If Kappa has a value of 1, it means that the raters are in perfect agreement.
+A negative Kappa value means that the raters are in disagreement.
+Kappa coefficient is calculated as the mean value between the kappa coefficient between any two raters.
+The Cohen's Kappa coefficient for this evaluation between raters had the following values: 0.85, 0.89 and 0.96.
+This means that raters had high levels of agreement between them.